Rherha/Genome-mining-training/README.md

 - Reading antiSMASH outputs—honestly, this took a while to make sense of!
 - Comparing predictions against known BGCs in MIBiG database

-### **Scripting & Automation**
-- Using Jupyter notebooks within Galaxy to process data
-- Writing small Python scripts to connect different tools
-- Building workflows so I can reuse the pipeline

-### **Cheminformatics (The Chemistry Part)**
-- Converting predicted structures into formats for chemical analysis
-- Molecular fingerprinting—basically creating "signatures" for each compound
-- Comparing predicted molecules to known natural products
-- Checking if predictions look like drug-like molecules (Lipinski's rules, etc.)
-- Assessing novelty—are these predictions actually new?

----

 ## My Background